Hello, and a very warm welcome to the Bacup 2040 website.

 BACUP H!GH STREET HERITAGE ACTION ZONE

-• Up to 22 buildings will receive grants
+• Up to 13 buildings have received grants

 • Training opportunities in heritage crafts and materials